JHUAPL/Jackfruit/README.md

-# jackfruit
+# Jackfruit

 ## Quick start

-Jackfruit processes annotations on Java interfaces to generate code that can read and write Apache Configuration files.
+Jackfruit processes annotations on Java interfaces and abstract classes to generate code that can read and write Apache Configuration files.
 The `demo` module includes sample code.
 In the top level directory, run `mvn clean package`, which will build the annotation library, run the annotation processor on the file `demo/src/main/java/jackfruit/demo/DemoInterface.java`, and generate the class `demo/target/generated-sources/annotations/jackfruit/demo/DemoInterfaceFactory.java`.
 The file `demo/src/main/java/jackfruit/demo/JackfruitDemo.java` shows some simple examples of use.

 ## Introduction